Chimes at Midnight is a 1966 international co-production by Orson Welles.

 - Conscription: Jack Falstaff oversees the recruitment of several peasants into Prince Hal's army on the eve of the Battle of Shrewsbury.
 He is rather cynical and regretful about the process, noting that it amounts to tricking people into dying for a cause.

 - Deconstruction: Of Shakespeare's History plays which were intended as propaganda for the Tudor rulers.
 By making Falstaff the center of gravity, Welles brings the subtext of those plays into greater relief mocking the foundations and assumptions of royalty and kingship.
+Far from a Coming-of-Age story about how a Prince devotes his duty to his crown, the play highlights fundamentally how exploitative and unequal Hal's friendship with Falstaff really is, with the former treating his adventures with the Fat Knight as Slumming It, and learning how to manipulate, lie and schmooze from the poor knight so that as King he can better project majesty to his subjects.

 - Downer Ending: The shift of perspective to Falstaff turns Shakespeare's story into this, as poor Jack is rejected by the man that he loved like a son, and dies shortly thereafter.